 52

-Sonic X is an adaptation of Sonic the Hedgehog (a video game series), directed by Hajime Kamegaki.
-It was written by Hiro Masaki (episodes 1 to 52) and Kiyoko Yoshimura (episodes 53 to 78).
+Sonic X is an anime adaptation of the popular video game series, Sonic the Hedgehog, and is directed by Hajime Kamegaki.
+The series was penned by Hiro Masaki for episodes 1 to 52 and by Kiyoko Yoshimura from episodes 53 to 78.

 ActionMechaSci-Fi